How to prepare for a Graduate Interview?

 For example, all of the key law and accountancy firms have differentiators.
 No firm believes they have the same values, unique selling points and benefits as others in their sector.
 Because they don’t.

 Do actual research.
 Talk to individuals working for the firms and if you don’t know anyone, find someone.
 It’s Ireland and LinkedIn exists.
 It’s possible.
 Read their material and their e-zines.
 Work out what makes the firm exceptional and be able to discuss it.

 Then, make sure that you have that point linked to you as a candidate.
 It’s not enough to say you want to work for a Law firm because they are experts in company law, if you don’t then say that you have always excelled in company law and so feel it is a strong fit.

 Research the sector:

 Firms want candidates that have a commercial acumen.
-Therefore it tends to be tested in graduate interviews.
+Therefore, it tends to be tested in graduate interviews.
 You need to be able to discuss new industry development and current affairs stories.
-So you must do your homework.
+You must do your homework.
 You need to know what are the dominant news and business stories at the time of your interview.

 To prepare you need to read analysis and opinion pieces in Irish and International publications in the run up to the interview.
 And remember that every candidate is going to be discussing the major events of the time.
 Try to be different.
 Think of different issues to discuss and find new angles on the most popular issues.